katien/oracle-ui/README.md

 GITHUB_CLIENT_SECRET= # retrieve from your github oauth app NEXTAUTH_SECRET= # 32 byte base64 string, generate one with openssl rand -base64 32
-NEXTAUTH_URL=http://localhost:3000 # authentication url for NextAuth to use, for local dev use localhost
+NEXTAUTH_URL=http://localhost:3000 # authentication url for NextAuth to use, for local dev use localhost ORACLE_PRIVATE_KEY= # mina private key for the oracle to use to sign messages
 ```

 5. **Serve the app locally**